Properties of black hole mergers in disks of active galactic nuclei: Methods

 \paragraph{Radiative feedback} \citet{Xue2025} performed semi-analytic simulations that adopt physical prescriptions similar to those in \citet{Tagawa19}, while treating the evolution of background objects in a probabilistic manner.
 By comparing the results of \citet{Xue2025}, we found that radiative feedback was not effectively considered in \citet{Tagawa19} due to computational bugs (mistakes in unit conversion).
 To address this oversight, we turn off gas dynamical friction when specific conditions are met (\S~3.3 in \citealt{Tagawa19}).
 In such cases, the gas capture rate by the BH is capped at the Eddington rate, and the accretion drag reduces due to the decreased capture rate.

 \paragraph{Dynamical encounter probabilities} In \citet{Tagawa19}, the encounter probabilities for several mechanisms --such as gas-capture binary formation, three-body binary formation, GW capture binary formation, and binary-single interactions--were overestimated.
-The local two-body encounter timescale is given by $t_{\rm enc,local}=1/(n \sigma v)$, where $n$ is the number density of BHs in the AGN disk, $\sigma =\Delta z \Delta r$ is the encounter cross section, $v$ is the relative velocity between BHs, and $\Delta r$ and $\Delta z$ are the radial and vertical scales over which encounters can occur (provided in \S~3.3.5, \S~3.3.7, \S~3.3.8 in \citealt{Tagawa19} and \S~2.2.1 in \citealt{Tagawa20_ecc} for binary-single interactions, three-body binary formation, gas-capture binary formation, and GW capture binary formation, respectively).
+The local two-body encounter timescale is given by $t_{\rm enc,local}=1/(n \sigma v)$, where $n$ is the number density of BHs in the AGN disk, $\sigma =\Delta z \Delta r$ is the encounter cross section, $v$ is the relative velocity between BHs, and $\Delta r$ and $\Delta z$ are the radial and vertical scales over which encounters can occur, influenced by several factors including the tidal force from the SMBH.
+Their specific values are provided in \S~3.3.5, \S~3.3.7, \S~3.3.8 in \citealt{Tagawa19} and \S~2.2.1 in \citealt{Tagawa20_ecc} for binary-single interactions, three-body binary formation, gas-capture binary formation, and GW capture binary formation, respectively.
 Here, $v$ is taken as the maximum of the migration, shear, and random velocities from our previous studies \citep[e.g.,][]{Tagawa19}.
 However, this expression for the timescale is valid only when more than one BH resides within annuli within $\Delta r$ from one another, $N_{\Delta r}=2\pi r n \sigma >1$.
 In other cases, the timescale for migration into an annulus containing other BHs also needs to be considered.
 Thus, the encounter timescale is given as the maximum of (i) the above local encounter timescale ($t_{\rm enc,local}$) and (ii) the migration timescale to reach an annulus containing another BH, given by $t_{\rm mig-BH}=1/2\pi r \Delta z n v_{\rm mig,rel}$, where $v_{\rm rel,mig}$ is the relative migration velocity of the BH with respect to another BH, considering gap formation \citep{Tagawa19}.
 Furthermore, if the crossing timescale within $\Delta r$, given by $t_{\rm cross}=\Delta r/ v_{\rm mig,rel}$, is shorter than the encounter timescale ($t_{\rm enc,local}$), then BHs needs to cross $N_{\rm cross}=t_{\rm enc,local}/t_{\rm cross}$ annuli containing BHs for an encounter to occur.
 Therefore, the total encounter timescale is expressed as:

 In this way, this prescription for the encounter timescale is updated for gas-capture binary formation, three-body binary formation, GW capture binary formation, and binary-single interactions.

 \paragraph{Exchange interactions} We also discovered that the exchange of binary components, as implemented in \citet{Tagawa20_MassGap}, was not functioning correctly (as spin values were occasionally not properly conserved), and we have corrected this bug.